Brennan Gilmore: Wild Common

+Solo

+Gilmore's debut solo album, entitled My Name is Daniel Leek, is set for release July 17, 2026 on Concordia Records.
+With fiddle playing from Nate Leath and vocals from Davina Jackson, the thirteen original songs were recorded in Galax, Virginia at the home of co-producer Dori Freeman.
+"New Sudan", the first single from the new album was released in advance May 15, 2026.

 Personal

 Gilmore lives in Cismont, Virginia.
-A rescue dog named Jack from Rockbridge County, Virginia he adopted joined Walker's Run onstage in Little Washington, Virginia in 2016, "singing" along with the band "nearly note for note".
+A rescue dog named "Jack," whom he adopted from Rockbridge County, Virginia, joined Walker's Run onstage in Little Washington, Virginia in 2016, "singing" along with the band "nearly note for note".
 The related video has been a hit online.

 Astrophotography

-What started as a "COVID-19 lockdown project" for Gilmore has developed into a "passionate hobby" of astrophotography which he pursues in his backyard and elsewhere.
-His photograph of the Andromeda Galaxy "amazed internet users", garnering over 70,000 upvotes on Reddit.
+Originally started as a "COVID-19 lockdown project" for Gilmore had become a "passionate hobby" of astrophotography which he pursues in his backyard and elsewhere.
+His photograph of the Andromeda Galaxy was positively received, garnering over 70,000 upvotes on Reddit.
 He captured noted images of The Rotunda and Old Cabell Hall on the grounds of his alma mater, the University of Virginia, under astronomical formations.
 Riffing off the James Webb Space Telescope, he calls his the Brennan Gilmore Earth Telescope.
 Of his new hobby, Gilmore says: “I like the connection between humanity and the cosmos” as well as “the artistic aspect.”
 His favorite images “marry the celestial with the terrestrial and remind viewers that our home on this planet is just a small part of a much larger, deeply interconnected cosmic system.”